Stewardship Connection 2022

 Jan 17: About the Water

-A representative from Tacoma Wastewater Management talks about where the water that makes up Puget Creek comes from.
-How much of the North End does the gulch drain?
+A stormwater specialist will be on hand to talk about where the water that makes up Puget Creek comes from.
+How much of the Tacoma does the gulch drain?
 What is the connection between springs, streams, sewers and storm drains?

 May 7: About the Fish